Looking for the PERFECT scope reticle for your rifle is not always an easy feat.

 But the amount of space your crosshairs cover the target is unchanged.

-Meanwhile, the Second or Rear Focal Plane (SFP) is the most common design most shooters will recognize.
-An SFP reticle is located behind the magnifying lens of the scope.
+Meanwhile, the SECOND or Rear Focal Plane (SFP) is the most common design most shooters will recognize.

 In this case, the crosshairs stay the same size when the magnification and target size are increased or decreased.